An efficient, provably optimal algorithm for the 0-1 loss linear classification problem: Empirical experiments

+In this section, we analyze the performance of our ICE algorithm empirically.
+Our evaluation aims to test the following hypotheses: (a) the ICE algorithm consistently achieves the highest training accuracy among competing algorithms when allowing ICE to run to termination; (b) the solutions with significantly higher training accuracy (learned using the ICE algorithm) also achieve higher accuracy on the test datasets, and (c) the observed wall-clock runtime aligns with the worst-case time complexity analysis.

-Various linear classification algorithms were applied to classification data sets from the UCI machine learning repository \citep{UCI}.
-We compare our exact algorithm ICE, against approximate algorithms: support vector machine (SVM), logistic regression (LR) and linear discriminant analysis (LDA).
-As predicted (Table \ref{tab:empirical-error-comparisons}), the ICE algorithm always finds solutions with smaller 0-1 loss than approximate algorithms (except for the Inflammations data set which is linearly separable).
+\paragraph{Exact linear (hyperplane) classification} We first compare our exact algorithm, ICE, against support vector machines (SVM)\footnote{We tuned the SVM hyperparameters using a standard coarse grid search, testing a set of widely spaced values (e.g., $\left[0.01,0.1,1,\ldots,10000\right]$) on a logarithmic scale.}, logistic regression (LR), and linear discriminant analysis (LDA) on linear setting, using binary classification datasets from the UCI machine learning repository \citep{UCI}.
+As shown in Table \ref{tab:empirical-error-comparisons}, the ICE algorithm consistently finds solutions with lower 0-1 loss than approximate algorithms.